IBIA: An Incremental Build-Infer-Approximate Framework for Approximate Inference of Partition Function: Discussion and Conclusions

-IBIA gives better accuracies than several variational methods like LBP, region-graph based techniques like HAK, methods that simplify network like EDBP and WMB which is a mini-bucket based method.
-For the same clique size bound, accuracy obtained with IBIA is comparable or better than the neural network based methods DBE and NeuroBE in many cases, without having the disadvantage of requiring several hours of training.
-In most instances, the accuracy obtained with IBIA is comparable or better than recent sampling based techniques with much smaller runtimes.
-The runtimes are very competitive even though it is written in Python.
-Within a memory limit of 8 GB, IBIA was able to give PR estimates for 1705 of 1717 benchmarks.
-For a large percentage of these benchmarks, a solution was obtained within 20 minutes.
-Similar to other variational methods, increasing the clique size bounds gives better accuracies, but results in increased runtimes and memory utilization.
+In IBIA, increasing the clique size bounds gives better accuracies in general.
+However, this also results in increased runtimes and memory utilization.
 IBIA constructs clique trees by incrementally adding factors to an existing CT.
 When the number of factors is large, repeated re-triangulations could increase the runtime.
 This is particularly seen in a few DBN instances where the number of factors is greater than 100,000 and the required runtime is around 100 minutes.
 Also, for benchmarks that have very large variable domain-sizes, the number of variables in cliques and sepsets in a CTF is small and approximation becomes difficult.
 This is seen in CSP benchmarks, where we were unable to solve 12 instances.
 Therefore, a good strategy is needed for the incremental build step that optimizes the runtime and results in reduced clique sizes.
 Approximation based on the $maxMI$ gives smaller error in most testcases.
 However, in a few Promedas and DBN testcases smaller errors were obtained with random selection, thus indicating a possibility for further exploration of heuristics.

 A possible extension would be to combine IBIA and sampling based techniques to get accuracies that improve with time.
 The proposed IBIA framework can also be extended to handle other inference queries such as computation of the marginals, max-marginals and the most probable explanation.
 It also has implications in learning, since the tree-width limitations can be relaxed.